cacilhas/montegasppa/_source/posts/2020-12-27-stem-fiction.md

-I think (again enphasis on “I”) there should be a new move class called “technological fiction”, where the science behind is not relevant; or we could take off the “Science” and the “Math” from STEM e create a “TEM fiction” – Technology, Engineering, and Magic.
+I think (again enphasis on “I”) there should be a new move class called “technological fiction”, where the science behind is not relevant; or we could take off the “Science” and the “Math” from [STEM][stem] e create a “TEM fiction” – Technology, Engineering, and Magic.

 Think about it.